dantheman213/movies-db/README.md

 # movies-db

-A collection of popular and well-known movies in an easy-to-digest JSON payload structure.
+A collection of over 100K popular and well-known movies in an easy-to-digest JSON payload structure.
 Not guaranteed to be accurate, up to date, or contain every movie that has existed.

 ## Getting Started